bshort092/bshort092.github.io/process.md

 **Note:** It takes about 3 seconds to load the data once you get to the webpage (there's about 4800 movie info objects that get loaded, parsed, and sorted).

 **5.** _Exploratory Data Analysis._
-*What visualizations did you use to initially look at your data?
-What insights did you gain?
-How did these insights inform your design?*

 Visualizations used to look at data: <br/>
 We used tables to view the data using Excel.